 - Bake for 17-20 minutes or until a skewer inserted in the middle comes out clean.
 Cool completely on a wire rack.

-- Grind the freeze-dried raspberries very fine (like powdered sugar).
+- Grind the freeze-dried raspberries very fine (like powdered sugar), works best with a coffee grinder.

 - Melt the white chocolate in a bain-marie or microwave oven.